tranarchy/benzo/README.md

 ## About

-benzo doesn't link with `libc` or any other library, it only uses Linux x86-64 syscalls, therefore its only runtime dependency is the x86-64 Linux kernel
+benzo doesn't link with libc, it only uses Linux x86-64 syscalls, therefore its only runtime dependency is the x86-64 Linux kernel

 ## VAC